JimDesu/basis-lang/README.md

 - The fundamental datatype is a buffer
 - Mutation either succeeds fully or fails fully
 - No hidden control flow
-- Polymorphism and statecharts aren't just for object types
+- Polymorphism isn't just for object types
 - Computational status is orthogonal to result state
 - Prefer small orthogonal concepts to rich overlapping ones
 - Special forms should be visually distinct from user-defined forms